bluefroguk1/empire-dump/content/Wiki/Music/The Lion and the Unicorn.md

 She thought that she'd devour him raw
 Among the leaves so green o
 The unicorn cried 'Don't eat me
-Although in truth I'd honoured be
+Although in tRuth I'd honoured be
 I know a more fitting meal for thee
 Among the leaves so green o'
 Chorus: